-Small and midsized businesses face a threat landscape in 2019 that will challenge their defenses in new and unexpected ways.
-In order to help SMBs prepare themselves, we wrote this blog outlining what we see as some of the most pressing cybersecurity threats businesses are likely to face in 2019, and some ways that they can protect themselves against the upcoming generation of cybercrime.
+Small and midsized businesses face a threat landscape that will challenge their defenses in new and unexpected ways.
+In order to help SMBs prepare themselves, we wrote this blog outlining what we see as some of the most pressing cybersecurity threats businesses are likely to face in the new year, and some ways that they can protect themselves against the upcoming generation of cybercrime.

 Despite the rise of alternative platforms like Slack, email is still the predominant form of electronic business communication worldwide.
-By the end of 2019, there will be 2.9 billion email users sending roughly 270 billion emails annually.
+By the end of 2020, there were 3.9 billion email users sending roughly 270 billion emails annually.
 According to estimates by cybersecurity experts, roughly one in one-hundred of those emails will be transmitting a malicious payload.

-But securing email will be tricky in 2019.
+But securing email will become more complex this year.
 While phishing and social engineering attacks will still trick employees into handing over company data, both will give way to newer and more dangerous forms of fraud.
 Here are some threats that you should familiarize yourself with in the new year:

 A hybrid attack that may contain elements of phishing, social engineering, malware, and other elements of the hacker toolbox, BEC attacks are often among the most sophisticated new type of cyber threat.
 Though the specifics of each BEC attack may vary, the general pattern is for scammers to target high-level employees with access to company finances and convince them to make wire transfers to bank accounts that seemingly belong to vendors, suppliers, or partners, but are in fact fraudulent.
 We’re just starting to see the rise of BECs.
 According to the FBI, they’ve recorded a 1300% increase in BEC since they began tracking them in 2015.